92019494/FijiDiscover/README.md

   - Administration page – allow the administrator to add new activities to the Activities.db3 database.
     Each activity should have, at a minimum, a description, photo and location.

-- use consistent styling for all pages.You should select page layouts that are the most appropriate for the information.
+- use consistent styling for all pages.
+You should select page layouts that are the most appropriate for the information.
 - have its navigation set up.